-14. List each college, law school, and other graduate school which you have attended, including dates of attendance, degree awarded, major, any form of recognition or other aspects of your education you believe are relevant, and your reason for leaving each school if no degree was awarded.
+14. List each college, law school, and other graduate school that you have attended, including dates of attendance, degree awarded, major, any form of recognition or other aspects of your education you believe are relevant, and your reason for leaving each school if no degree was awarded.

-Memphis State University, 1976-79, J.D.; class rank 2 of 124; Comments Editor, Law Review; Moot Court National Competition Team; I received American Jurisprudence Awards in eight courses, as well as a West Publishing Company Hornbook Award and a Corpus Juris Secundum Award.
+Memphis State University (now University of Memphis), 1976-79, J.D.; class rank 2 of 124; Comments Editor, Law Review; Moot Court Board and Moot Court National Competition Team; I received American Jurisprudence Awards in eight courses, as well as a West Publishing Company Hornbook Award and a Corpus Juris Secundum Award.
 Memphis State University, 1973-76, B.A.; Major in Political Science; cum laude